HIPS/autograd/docs/tutorial.md

 * Must have scalar output

 ## Complete example: logistic regression
+* Vector inputs is where the action is
 * Do a grad check
 * For more, see our examples